Helsinki: Religion

 There are around 30 mosques in the Helsinki region.
 Many linguistic and ethnic groups such as Bangladeshis, Kosovars, Kurds and Bosniaks have established their own mosques.
 The largest congregation in both Helsinki and Finland is the Helsinki Islamic Center, established in 1995.
 It has over 2,800 members as of 2017, and it received €24,131 in government assistance.

 In 2015, imam Anas Hajar estimated that on big celebrations around 10,000 Muslims visit mosques.
 In 2004, it was estimated that there were 8,000 Muslims in Helsinki, 1.5% of the population at the time.
 The number of people in Helsinki with a background from Muslim majority countries was nearly 41,000 as of 2021, representing over 6% of the population.

 The main synagogue of Helsinki is the Helsinki Synagogue from 1906, located in Kamppi.
 It has over 1,200 members, out of the 1,800 Jews in Finland, and it is the older of the two buildings in Finland originally built as a synagogue, followed by the Turku Synagogue in 1912.
-The congregation includes a synagogue, Jewish kindergarten, school, library, Jewish meat shop, two Jewish cemeteries and an retirement home.
+The congregation includes a synagogue, Jewish kindergarten, school, library, Jewish meat shop, two Jewish cemeteries and a retirement home.
 Many Jewish organizations and societies are based there, and the synagogue publishes the main Jewish magazine in Finland, HaKehila.